 Well, over the next several days, I hope I can answer some of your questions and perhaps nudge you just a bit.
 If you’ve never made such a retreat, I’d like to invite you into a wonderful experience.
 If you have made a retreat before, I’d encourage you to come back.

 At a directed retreat, a silent directed retreat, there is only one’s conversation with God.
 The retreat director helps you listen to God.

 The aim of a directed retreat is to intentionally set aside quality time for you and God to be together and to grow more deeply in that relationship.

 It is an opportunity to have “ongoing direction” in that you and your director focus very intentionally on the inner movements of your heart.
 It is a time to have someone help you notice the movements of God in your heart.
 It is a time to get in touch with your feelings, your thoughts and your actions both in prayer and during the rest of your day.

-To share with someone your God experiences clarifies for you, deepens your commitment, brings with it more accountability, surprises you, and gives insight to what you are experiencing.
+To share with someone your God experiences clarifies for you, deepens your commitment, brings with it more accountability, surprises you, and gives insight into what you are experiencing.

-Our next directed retreat is March 27-29, 9 a.m.
-Friday to 5 p.m.
-Sunday.
-There will be a couple retreat directors available to you, including me..
-You can make a reservation by emailing firstname.lastname@example.org or calling 816-415-3745.
+There will be a couple of retreat directors available to you, including me.
+You can make a reservation — there is a $10 registration fee

 [Fr.
 Ron Will, a Precious Blood priest and spiritual director, is a graduate of Catholic Theological Union and Creighton University’s School of Christian Spirituality.
 He has a special interest in helping form intentional disciples of Jesus, encouraging others to go spiritually deep-sea diving to explore a deeper relationship with God, and walking with people as they dive into the ocean of God’s mystery actually experiencing God rather than simply dipping one’s toe into the water.]